-- Cloudcuckoolander: No matter what's going on around him, all 6 can apparently think to do is draw a strange symbol.
-And his words are pretty limited.
-As such, nobody takes him seriously except 9.
+- Cloudcuckoolander: No matter what's going on around him, all 6 does is draw a strange symbol.
+He also tends to space out a lot.

 - Mad Eye: One of his eyes is bigger than the other to add to his mad look.

-- Mad Oracle: His words turn out to be true, but their obscure nature and his madness garbles their meaning and importance.
+- Mad Oracle: His words turn out to be true, but their obscure nature garbles their meaning and importance.

 - Madness Mantra: "Go Back to the Source..."

 - Room Full of Crazy: He has an entire wall covered in drawings of the MacGuffin.

 - Shout-Out: Shane Acker has mentioned in an interview that he is a shout-out of sorts to Tim Burton.

 "To Guide Us"The "middle man" of the group, 5 is a kind-hearted but fearful engineer, healer, and 2's assistant.
 Shortly after his awakening in the world, 5 was wounded in the war and lost his left eye, and was fixed up by 2 to sport an eyepatch of sorts.
 He acts as the watchtower guard in Sanctuary as well as the healer and peacemaker.
 He has strong friendships with most of the Stitchpunks, particularly with 2, 7, and 9.

 - Break the Cutie: Losing an eye, losing his mentor and coming close several times to losing his life causes 5 to appear glum most of the time.